rails/rails/guides/source/active_support_core_extensions.md

 ### Time Constructors

-Active Support defines +Time.current+ to be +Time.zone.now+ if there's a user time zone defined, with fallback to +Time.now+:
+Active Support defines `Time.current` to be `Time.zone.now` if there's a user time zone defined, with fallback to `Time.now`:

 ```ruby
 Time.zone_default